learn-co-curriculum/dsc-intro-to-tidyverse/README.md

 The next argument is the creation of a new variable.
 In this case, we are creating a new variable called `gbp_total` and then using the `=` operator to tell `mutate()` what we want that new variable to be.
 Here all we need to do is then take the variable we want to manipulate and multiple it by `.82`.
-Since R does element wise execution, what's happening under the hood is every element in the column `total_bill` gets multiplied by .82 and is added to a new column of the original data frame.
+Since R does element-wise execution, what's happening under the hood is every element in the column `total_bill` gets multiplied by .82 and is added to a new column of the original data frame.
 We'll also do this for the tip variable.
 Notice that we just separate the two different variables within `mutate()` with a comma to say these are separate arguments.